preister/docker-baseimage-jenkins/README.md

 Sets up a baseimage (https://github.com/phusion/baseimage-docker) container with jenkins installed listening on port 8080.

-Goals:
-  * Jenkins and all supporting processes run as a services.
-  * Standardized logging with a standard interface to pull logs by external log handlers like LogStash
-  * Let's imagine if Jenkins builds Jenkins?
-I've worked on enough build and continouse integration systems throughout my years to have encountered the chicken and egg problem more than ones - can docker be the solution?

-Small disclaimer, baseimage-docker seems to be a bit on the heavy side when it comes to requirements ... going to look into that as soon as I have some spare time.

-## ToDo

-Initially I want to get this project to a state were I'm able to itterate on it easily.

-  * Redirect the Jenkins log output to svlogd.
-  * Research svlogd log forwarding, aka. how do I get the logs of the machine if I want to (logging is in my experience the first big issue to solve in any automation system - especially system logs are usually rather overlooked)?
-  * Add git support to the container.
-  * Add git plugin to Jenkins.
-  * Add docker plugin to Jenkins.
-  * Create Job to build the docker-baseimage-jenkins image and submit it to the official docker registry.
-  * Create instructions how to change the docker-baseimage-jenkins job to work against a local source control and registry.

 ## Usage

 Currently in pre-alpha, if you know how to use it feel free to give it a try - if you don't you should better wait until later on.